 Monitor Temperature Changes | Keep an eye on the temperature in your vehicle during the move.
 Try to maintain a steady environment to avoid shocking your plants. |

 Keep Plants Upright | Make sure pots stay upright during transport.
-Use boxes with dividers or add crumpled paper around pots to prevent tipping over. |
+Use boxes with dividers or add crumpled paper around the pots to prevent them from tipping over. |

 How to Transport Delicate Plants During a Move